mautic/mautic-documentation/pages/12.contacts/02.import-contacts/docs.en.md

 ## Tips

 - Use a header row, with the column names matching the Mautic Contact [Custom Field][custom fields] names.
 This way Mautic automatically pre-selects the mapping for you.
 For example if you name the first name column as `firstname`, this field will be mapped automatically to [`{contactfield=firstname}`][variables].
+- When you set up your mapping, you have an option to skip the import on fields where a value already exists on the Contact record.
+This setting will allow you to avoid erasing already existing data in your Mautic Contacts.
 - If your CSV contains thousands of contacts or more, divide such CSV into several smaller CSV files to avoid memory issues and slow import speed.

 > **ProTip**